Egyptian liberal finds enemies on all sides

 Hamzawy was speaking ahead of a wave of deadly bombings in Cairo targeting policemen over the last few days.

-Forty nine people were killed during anti-government marches on Saturday while thousands rallied in support of the army-led authorities, underlining Egypt’s volatile political fissures three years after the fall of Mubarak.
+Twelve people were killed during anti-government marches on Saturday while thousands rallied in support of the army-led authorities, underlining Egypt’s volatile political fissures three years after the fall of autocrat President Hosni Mubarak.

 Hamzawy also faults the Brotherhood for their recourse to an “undemocratic narrative” during Mursi’s one year in power, when he was either unwilling or unable to build an inclusive administration.